bLopata/ml-tensorflow/Readme.md

 We use `tf.reduce_mean` on this softmax activation function to compute our cross-entropy calculation to compare the probability distributions of our predicted value against the actual value (Google stock increasing/decreasing versus S&P increasing/decreasing).

+## MNIST & KNN Lab

+For this lab we are using the MNIST dataset of hand-written numbers.
+In our comparison using the KNN algorithm, the 28 pixel x 28 pixel image tensors are flattened into vectors of length 784, which are then compared against the training data by summing the training data vector and the negation of the test data in 5,000-element chunks.
+This results in 5,000 vectors of length 784 containing the L1 distance between each pixel in the test image against the MNIST training data chunk.
+The sum of the absolute value of these vectors is then computed and reduced to a single-element vector per distance vector using `tf.abs()` and `tf.reduce_sum()`.

+For K = 1, `numpy.argmin()` can be used to find the single nearest neighbor for our test image, then the label of the nearest neighbor from the training data can be used to compare against the test digit to perform the supervised optimization of the algorithm.

 ## Neural Network Automobile Prices Lab

 For this lab we used a public dataset of automobiles from UCI as the training data to an ML-based predictor of automobile price given various categorical and numerical features from the dataset such as make, engine type, miles-per-gallon, etc. We created a pandas dataframe to read in and clean up the data and passed it into TensorFlow using `tf.estimator.inputs.pandas_input_fn()` which is a built-in method in TensorFlow which takes in a pandas data frame as an input.
 We defined `feature_columns` as an array of both categorical and numerical column data as unique entries for each column in the dataset.
 Scaling the price column to tens of thousands of dollars rather than the full price was used to improve accuracy as TensorFlow works better with smaller numbers.
 These scaled values were converted back to dollars after the training.